 - Convention rules for arbitration are favourable for developed nations.

-- No scope to review the award by Indian courts even if ruling contradicts India’s public policies.
+- There is no scope for review of the award by Indian courts even if the ruling contradicts India’s public policies.

 Multilateral Investment Guarantee Agency (MIGA)

-- As the name says, investment guarantee, this institution provides guarantee in the form of insurance to various kinds of investment by the private sector in developing countries.
+- As the name says, investment guarantee, this institution provides guarantees in the form of insurance to various kinds of investment by the private sector in developing countries.

 - MIGA provides political risk insurance to investors as well as lenders in developing countries, which boosts economic growth and reduces poverty in the country.
 Such insurance attracts FDI into a country.